Tom Baxter

 On 24 March 2017 Take That released on Polydor Records the album Wonderland.
 Baxter is credited as the songwriter for the track Hope along with Gary Barlow, Howard Donald and Mark Owen.

+After taking a break from releasing music, Baxter returned in 2018 with two acoustic albums: "The Other Side Of Blue" and "The Uncarved Block".

 In 2021 Baxter was commissioned by ARTE France to score the music for a 4 part documentary series; ‘Wild Costa Rica, A Sanctuary of Biodiversity’ directed by Luis Miranda of Bamboo Productions and distributed by Off The Fence.
-The 4 part documentary series investigates the rich biodiversity of the country and discusses it's ongoing influence on the rest of the world by way of an incredibly environmentally progressive outlook.
+The 4 part documentary series investigates the rich biodiversity of the country and discusses its ongoing influence on the rest of the world by way of an incredibly environmentally progressive outlook.
 Since 2014, Costa Rica sourced 98% of its energy from renewable sources, has reforested large amounts of degraded land and utilises strong constitutional rights such as the human right to a healthy environment to increase sustainability.
 The series was an international broadcast produced by the European TV channel ARTE.TV requiring an emotional, modern music score that could appeal to the most significant number of people.

-Baxter performed at Night for Ukraine, a fundraising benefit held at the Roundhouse in north London on the evening of March 9, 2022, with the funds raised being donated to the Disasters Emergency Committee appeal, to provide aid to people fleeing Ukraine following the Russian invasion.
+Baxter performed at Night for Ukraine, a fundraising benefit held at the Roundhouse in north London on the evening of 9 March 2022, with the funds raised being donated to the Disasters Emergency Committee appeal, to provide aid to people fleeing Ukraine following the Russian invasion.
 The event was organized by Fabien Riggall in collaboration with the Ukrainian pop duo Bloom Twins.

 Baxter is a co-composer with Magnus Fiennes for the upcoming sequel series of the British-French crime drama television series "Death in Paradise", titled "Beyond Paradise".
 The series is produced by Red Planet for BBC Worldwide, and is set to be released in March 2023.